tableau/server-client-python/docs/api-ref.md

 Returns the final `JobItem`.

 Usually, you can just discard the return value without checking the job status.
 In case the job wasn't succesful, `wait_for_job` would have already raised an exception.
-For advanced scenarios, he returned `JobItem` might still be interesting to access e.g. start and end time or `notes`.
+For advanced scenarios, the returned `JobItem` might still be interesting to access e.g. start and end time or `notes`.

 **Example**